HIV status of you and your partners

 This means knowing about both your and your partners treatment history.

-If neither of you have resistance, or if you both have the same resistance, then there is unlikely to be a problem from not using condoms (other than STIs or pregnancy).
+If neither of you have resistance, or if you both have the same resistance, then reinfection is not a problem.

-But if one of you has resistance, especially with a detectable viral load, then reinfection would stop the chance to use these drugs.
+But if one of you has drug resistance, and a detectable viral load, then reinfection would stop these drugs from working.